2000Deba/BitLinks/README.md

 ---

 ## ✨ Features
-- 🔗 Shorten long URLs instantly
+- 🔗 Instantly shorten long and complex URLs into clean, shareable links.
-- 🧩 Custom alias support
+- 🧩 Create **custom aliases** for your shortened URLs.
-- 📊 Click tracking (optional future enhancement)
+- 📊 Track total clicks and manage your URLs effectively. *(coming soon!)*
-- 🗑️ Delete shortened links anytime
+- 🗑️ Delete shortened links whenever you want.
-- 🎨 Fully responsive and modern UI
+- 🎨 Fully **responsive** and **modern UI** built with Tailwind CSS.

 ---